Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Introduction

-A clear limitation of the above methodologies is that they do not explicitly accommodate an excess of zeros, which can arise due to sampling variability or structural absence \citep{Moreno2019}.
-This has motivated the development of count-compositional models with components to explicitly capture structural zeros. \citet{Zeng2023} proposed a zero-inflated logistic normal multinomial model by parametrising the individual-level multinomial probabilities with a mass at zero and a probabilistic principal component analysis structure. \citet{Koslovsky2023} proposed the zero-inflated Dirichlet-multinomial (ZIDM) model, by modifying the Dirichlet prior formulation via normalised independent gamma random variables augmented with point masses at zero, and extended this framework with linear functional forms to link covariates to the compositional and structural zero probabilities with further spike-and-slab priors for variable selection.
-The zero-inflated generalised Dirichlet-multinomial regression model of \citet{Tang2019}, which predates the ZIDM model but omits the spike-and-slab priors, relaxes the restrictive assumption of negative dependence between categories that characterises the multinomial and DM distributions.
+Recently, there has been a growing interest in developing zero-inflated models which respect the compositional nature of multivariate counts. \citet{Zeng2023} proposed a zero-inflated MLN with probabilistic principal component analysis (ZIMLN-PCA) model by incorporating a latent indicator to account for zero-inflation in the MLN model with a PCA covariance structure. \citet{Koslovsky2023} proposed the zero-inflated Dirichlet-multinomial (ZIDM) model by modifying the Dirichlet prior formulation via normalised independent gamma random variables augmented with point masses at zero.
+An appealing feature of ZIDM is that covariates are linked to both the compositional and structural zero probabilities.
+However, under the framework of \citet{Koslovsky2023}, linear functional forms are assumed for both parts of the model, albeit with an extension incorporating spike-and-slab priors for variable selection.
+The zero-inflated generalised Dirichlet-multinomial regression model \citep{Tang2019}, which predates the ZIDM model but omits the spike-and-slab priors, relaxes the restrictive assumption of negative dependence between categories that characterises the multinomial and DM distributions.
+Despite these advances, the existing zero-inflated count-compositional models generally require pre-specification of the parametric functional forms for the covariate effects on both the compositional and structural zero probabilities, potentially limiting their flexibility when such assumptions are misspecified.